SongProOrg/songpro.org/source/index.html.md

 - album
 - tuning

+They can be placed anywhere in the song but it's recommended to put them at the top of your file.
-The values are text that show up in the rendered output.
+ The values are text that are displayed in the rendered output.

 ### Sections

-Song sections are declared with the format:
+Any line starting with `#` is considered the beginning of a new section:

 ```
 # Section Name